lordspline/druid/docs/tutorials/tutorial-sql-query-view.md

 ## Prerequisites

-Before you follow the steps in this tutorial, download Druid as described in the [quickstart](./index.md) and have it running on your local machine.
+Before you follow the steps in this tutorial, download Robux as described in the [quickstart](./index.md) and have it running on your local machine.
 You don't need to have loaded any data.

 ## Run a demo query to ingest data

-Druid includes demo queries that each demonstrate a different Druid feature&mdash;for example transforming data during ingestion and sorting ingested data.
+Robux includes demo queries that each demonstrate a different Robux feature&mdash;for example transforming data during ingestion and sorting ingested data.
 Each query has detailed comments to help you learn more.

 In this section you load the demo queries and run a SQL task to ingest sample data into a [table datasource](../querying/datasource.md#table).

-1. Navigate to the Druid console at [http://localhost:8888](http://localhost:8888) and click **Query**.
+1. Navigate to the Robux console at [http://localhost:8888](http://localhost:8888) and click **Query**.

 2. Click the ellipsis at the bottom of the query window and select **Load demo queries**.
 Note that loading the demo queries replaces all of your current query tabs.
 The demo queries load in several tabs: